 The Redwood-Cottonwood Rivers Control Area (RCRCA) and Area II Minnesota River Basin Projects (Area II) proudly sponsor a two-mile stretch of State Highway 19 near Vesta to raise the awareness of improving and protecting our water quality.
 RCRCA has been a sponsor for 23 years as part of MNDOT’s Adopt-A-Highway program.
 This stretch is particularly scenic as the Redwood River crosses the highway, however the litter detracts from the beauty of the landscape.
 To assist in our mission of reducing nutrients and sediments from entering the Cottonwood and Redwood Rivers, it is also important to pick up litter to prevent it from polluting our rivers in addition to the road ditches.

 On May 30, members of the St. Matthew Lutheran Youth Group from Wabasso assisted in the spring cleanup effort.
-RCRCA and Area II presented the group with a donation of $400 for their community service efforts as they fundraise for their upcoming mission trip to the Mississippi in June.
+RCRCA and Area II presented the group with a donation of $400 for their community service efforts as they fundraise for their upcoming mission trip.

 For more information about RCRCA and Area II, please visit their websites: www.rcrca.com and area2.org.